JakubBialoskorski/rawlinux/README.md

 ### How to run it

-Make sure you have `qemu` installed: `sudo apt install qemu-system-x86`, launch it with `qemu-system-x86_64 disk.img`
+Make sure you have `qemu` installed: `sudo apt install qemu-system-x86` .

+Launch it with `qemu-system-x86_64 disk.img` .

 ### Roadmap